Pull-Push/Smershdern/README.md

 5/27/24 - reorganized file stucture to allow operation to function properly

 5/29/24 - css updates for random page. need to address random length issue(add non character fighters to balance? maybe?)

+6/3/24  - fixed data for fighters and added dash speed